kyamagu/mexplus/README.md

 The kit contains a couple of C++ wrappers to make MEX development easy in Matlab.
 There are 3 major components of the development kit.

- * `mxarray.h` MxArray data conversion and access class.
+ * `mexplus/mxarray.h` MxArray data conversion and access class.
- * `arguments.h` MEX function argument wrapper classes.
+ * `mexplus/arguments.h` MEX function argument wrappers.
- * `dispatch.h` Helper to make a stateful MEX binary.
+ * `mexplus/dispatch.h` Helper to make a stateful MEX binary.

 Example
 -------